The 46 Best Memes of 2020

 Good memes only.

 The memes, they never stop.
-We're barely a month into the new year -- nay, decade -- and already there have been enough new internet jokes to hold us over for a good long while.
+Though we've been stuck inside for nearly an entire year, the memes have only gotten more powerful and more relatable.
 Alas, we can't ask everyone to please stop memeing, especially given the decreasing shelf life of how long jokes stay funny for, so we remain committed to keeping up with this breakneck cycle for the sake of handy content.
-We'll be updating this list regularly so you can always be the funniest, most relevant person on your feeds.
+We've compiled this final list of the funniest, weirdest, and grossest memes of 2020, the best parts of the worst year ever.

 The first big Instagram trend of the year was this interactive face camera filter that told you which Pokémon you were based on… who knows!
 Other custom effects dupes popped up shortly after, like "Which inanimate object are you?", "Which Sailor Moon character are you?", and "Which Disney character are you?" like the video above from Robin Williams' daughter, who appropriately gets the Genie from Aladdin.

 In much of the country, Americans are still in some sort of quarantine, observing mask rules and staying home whenever possible.
 Our newly Extra Online lives (online work meetings, online school, online Hinge dates) at the height of summer force us to relive happier summers through memory alone, bereft at the loss of what we never even knew we had.
 A screenshot of D.W., Arthur's little sister, gazing longingly through a chain link fence is the perfect encapsulation of this otherwise indescribable emotion.